pettazz/pettazz.com/_posts/2016-09-19-photography-theft.md

 image: photo-theft.jpg
 ---

 The web is a wild, untamable mass of infinitely shareable information.
 It was designed to be entirely open; anything on it would be downloadable by anyone else with a connection.
 This is the reason your browser has a "Save image" menu option when you right click a photo and not even the most proprietary-focused, litigious, IP-clutching companies can do anything about it.
-So when I headed over to the album that my friend's wedding photographer had posted, and saw that right clicking was blocked, I was filled with the spirit of Free Software and a self-righteous drive to free these photos from their DRM-ish prison.<!--more-->
+So when I headed over to the album that my friend's wedding photographer had posted, and saw that right clicking was blocked, I was filled with the spirit of Free Software and a self-righteous drive to free these photos from their DRM-ish prison.

 Just kidding, I wanted to share some of them and I was too lazy to pick out individual photos, so I wrote a crappy scraper and downloaded all 278 of them.